 The KCSD is requesting to participate in this study because it will increase the skills of school counselors and KTP social workers in delivering evidence-based interventions for students who have experienced trauma.
 This is an identified need of our district through Terrace Metrics data.
-16% of students reported experiencing effects from a traumatic event during Spring Terrace Metrics screening.
+Students reported experiencing effects from a traumatic event during Spring Terrace Metrics screening.
 The ultimate goal of this project is to increase the skill level of our school counselors and KTP social workers so students are getting the support they need.
-This year 2 school counselors and 1 KTP social worker will participate in the study.
-We expect additional school counselors and KTP social workers to participate in the study during the 21-22 school year.

-FISCAL/BUDGETARY IMPACT:
+FISCAL/BUDGETARY IMPACT: NA

-NA